Vpeacock97/BGIT-Course/README.md

 # BGIT-Course

-Create a Simple Webpage: Fitness Brand Webpage - Using different HMTL elements to display content creating and inviting webpage
+Create a simple webpage and apply CSS styles to enhance its visual appearance, using both internal and external CSS methods.